CCaijh/Hainan_classification/README.md

 See LICENSE for more information.

 11. Acknowledgements
-This project was initially developed at [Your Lab / Organisation].
+This project was initially developed at Communication University of China.
 We thank the annotators who produced 2016_Ground_Truth.txt and the open-source community for their invaluable contributions.